miguel93041/electricURL-urlshortener/README.md

 - checkRedirectionLimit throws when count equals limit
 - checkRedirectionLimit throws when count exceeds limit
 - checkRedirectionLimit throws InternalError when an exception occurs inside the service

+# Third Project Report

+Several significant improvements and changes have been implemented in the project to optimize its performance and quality.
+One of the key updates is that the shortened URL is now generated and returned instantly upon creation, prioritizing response speed.
+Validation and geolocation tasks are processed asynchronously in the background, ensuring that the user experience is not affected by these additional operations.

+Another major change is the migration to a reactive programming model using Spring WebFlux, replacing the previous synchronous logic.
+This transition involved moving from JPA to R2DBC, a reactive database.
+This adjustment also required a complete refactoring of the tests to align with the reactive approach.

+To enhance performance, caching has been added to all requests made to external APIs and the database.
+This reduces latency and optimizes resource usage, particularly for recurring or high-demand operations.

+Additionally, the Result pattern has been implemented to handle request outcomes more robustly.
+This approach avoids the unnecessary throwing of unchecked exceptions, improving error management predictability and maintaining a smoother flow of operations.

+Regarding code quality, validation tools like SonarCloud and PMD have been integrated.
+These tools ensure the project meets high standards of quality and best practices.
+SonarLint, included within SonarCloud, is also used for local analysis during development.

+Finally, the geolocation logic has been significantly improved.
+The system can now extract IP addresses from requests more accurately, validate their authenticity, and detect bogon addresses (IPs invalid for public use).
+These adjustments ensure greater reliability in geolocation-related functionalities.

+These changes not only strengthen the system's performance but also enhance code quality and improve the overall user experience.

+# Issues Found

+1. **Webflux and testing issues**

+   The integration with WebFlux and testing proved to be challenging.
+When errors occurred, it was difficult to trace their origin because the stack trace was often unclear or incomplete.
+Additionally, integration tests were being cached inadvertently, which was not intended and caused further complications.

+2. **Exceptions**

+   To fully transition away from the exception-based paradigm and implement the Result pattern, large portions of the code had to be rewritten to align with this new approach.

+3. **Database issues**

+   For the reactive database, it became necessary to create a schema.sql file to define and generate the database schema, as it was not being generated automatically.

+4. **Caching**

+    Caching was initially implemented using Spring Boot’s default caching library.
+However, it was eventually rolled back upon discovering that the library operated synchronously.
+As a result, Caffeine was adopted to provide an asynchronous caching solution.